Western Ferries: Islay service

 In 1970, the Sound of Islay began the Campbeltown (Kintyre) – Red Bay (Northern Ireland) service and was successful with the initial help of a cement strike in Ireland and a dock strike in England.
 Attempts to keep up a winter service, primarily with timber, were unsuccessful.
-The Sound of Islay however, under Captain Alister Meenan, took over the Kennacraig - Port Askaig route offering, for the first time, a reliable and punctual service.
+The Sound of Islay however, under Captain Alister Meenan, took over the Kennacraig - Port Askaig route offering.

 Caledonian MacBrayne positioned a new ferry on the same route in 1974.
 The new Cal-Mac service was subsidised by the Government leaving Western unable to compete.
 Western Ferries started to lose traffic to the new ferry, and after receiving an offer from the Mexican Government, sold Sound of Jura in 1976.
 They continued to serve Islay until 1981 using Sound of Islay when she too was withdrawn, unable to keep pace with the heavily subsidised CalMac, and was sold to the Government of Newfoundland and Labrador in Canada, where she remains in service to this day.